-Make your surroundings support your sleep
+Make your surroundings support your perfect sleep

-Maximise your sleeping potential with technology
+Maximise your sleeping potential with modern technology

-Clearing your head from work and worries, and limiting screen-time in bed, will both have positive effect on your sleep.
+Clearing your head from work and worries, and limiting screen-time in bed, will both have a positive effect on your sleep.

-The importance of good quality sleep
+The importance of good quality sleep for your health.

 Five stages of sleep

-Scientists have studied the mental and physical importance of sleep for the past 60 years: the modern era of sleep research started in the 1950’s with the discovery of REM (Rapid Eye Movement) sleep.
+Scientists have studied the mental and physical importance of sleep for the past 60 years: the modern era of sleep research started in the 1950s with the discovery of REM (Rapid Eye Movement) sleep.
 As technology advanced, scientists expanded their research to brain waves, heart and the various effects that sleep, or lack of it, has on our minds and bodies.

 During sleep, the body experiences five different stages of both REM (rapid eye movement) and NREM (non-rapid eye movement) sleep.
-These stages progress cyclically, with each stage varying in their length and depth of sleep.
+These stages progress cyclically, with each stage varying in its length and depth of sleep.
 An average adult completes 5–6 cycles each night.
 A complete cycle can take anywhere between 90–110 minutes.

 Ruuvi is an easy way to measure environment at your home, hobbies or business.
+Monitor your bedroom’s conditions and improve your sleep quality easily with RuuviTag!
 Order now and get hooked with measuring!